tetofonta/tetofonta.github.io/_posts/2022-12-09-my_journey_with_ceph_as_a_nas.md

 ## My problems with TrueNAS (and ex FreeNAS)

 TrueNAS is a very well made system for home and enterprise storage solutions.
 I have no doubts.
-They also offer the Hyperconverged Compute & Storage capable verion TrueNAS Scale which yet I haven't tried but there is still the one little problem: disk scalability.
+They also offer the Hyperconverged Compute & Storage capable version TrueNAS Scale which yet I haven't tried but there is still the one little problem: disk scalability.

 Last time I used TrueNAS it was an ok experience with everything working fine but with some rough patches.
 First of all I'm not a fan of FreeBSD with it's strange standards and inner workings.
 That made everything more complex.
-Plus add the fact that Bhyve does not work with some installers (\*coff\* \*coff\* ubuntu (: ) and that it is a nightmare...
+Plus add the fact that Bhyve does not work with some installers (\*cough\* \*cough\* ubuntu (: ) and that it is a nightmare...

 ## The problem with RAID